 (c) must set out or have attached to it all the information, documentation and submissions on which the party making it relies in the adjudication.

+[Section 27 amended by No. 55 of 2016 s.
+9.]

 28. Appointment of adjudicator in absence of agreed appointment

-(1) If an application for adjudication is served on a prescribed appointor the appointor, within 5 days after being served, must —
+(1) If an application for adjudication is served on a prescribed appointor the appointor, within 5 business days after being served, must —

 (a) appoint a registered adjudicator to adjudicate the payment dispute concerned; and